Get Started

 Let’s see how to do it.

-Here’s a quick guide on how to set up flat rate shipping in WooCommerce step-by-step.
+Here’s a step-by-step guide on setting up flat rate shipping in WooCommerce.

 Step 1: Navigate to shipping settings